 Protocols such as PSK31 are more what most people have in mind when they speak of digital modes.
-Unlike CW, where a human encodes by hand and decodes it by ear, modern digital modes rely on computers to do the encoding and decoding.
+Unlike CW, which a human encodes by hand and decodes by ear, modern digital modes rely on computers to do the encoding and decoding.

 The PSK in PSK31 stands for pulse key shifting modulation.
 FSK (frequency shift keying) is also a common form of digital modulation.
 Just as Morse code uses have codes on top of the code, various protocols like Varicode sit on top of these digital modulation modes.

 Geolocation isn’t strictly a part of radio, but it is often used with radio.
 Geocoding systems are interesting because they solve a design problem that involves psychological as well as information-theoretic constraints.
 There can be some interesting mathematics involved, such as using Hilbert curves to construct encoding systems.